Hawks romp to 110-88 win without Young, Giannis goes down - WTMJ

 AP Sports Writer

+ATLANTA (AP) — The Atlanta Hawks proved they are more than a one-man team.

+Now, it’s the Milwaukee Bucks who may have to show they can get by without the Greek Freak.

-ATLANTA (AP) — The Atlanta Hawks proved they are more than a one-man team, shaking off Trae Young’s absence with a freak injury to even the Eastern Conference finals with a 110-88 rout of the Milwaukee Bucks in Game 4 on Tuesday night.
+With Trae Young sidelined by an unusual injury, Lou Williams and a host of Hawks stepped up to fill the void, leading Atlanta to a 110-88 rout of the Bucks in Game 4 to even the Eastern Conference finals Tuesday night.

+“We’ll see how he is tomorrow,” coach Mike Budenholzer said.
+“We’ll take everything as it comes.
+We’ll evaluate it.
+We’ve got a heck of a team, a heck of a roster.”

-Lou Williams did a stellar job filling in for Young with 21 points, Bogdan Bogdanovic broke a series-long slump with 20, and the Hawks pulled away in the third quarter to tie the series at two wins apiece.
+Williams started for Young and did a stellar job with 21 points, Bogdan Bogdanovic added 20 to break a series-long slump, and the Hawks pulled away in the third quarter to tie the series at two wins apiece.

 Young was declared out about 45 minutes before tipoff, having sustained a bone bruise when he twisted his right ankle stepping on an official’s foot along the sideline in Game 3.
 He watched from the bench in a black warmup suit, barely noticeable with a hood over his head and a mask across his face.